Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

+All contributions to $\mu_i$ can be multiplied by $RT$ to arrive at a potential expressed in J/mol.

-Typical results for $\gamma_i$ are that starting at a value of $\gamma_i=1$ for a very dilute solution it first decreases, and then increases again at a higher salt concentration.
-Alternatively, it is the activity correction $\ln\gamma$ which starts at zero, becomes more and more negative, and then increases again to reach positive values beyond a certain salt concentration.
-We present a simple model that describes the initial decrease which has an electrostatic origin, and we briefly discuss the subsequent increase which is due to volumetric interactions.
-The electrostatic contribution is because cations and anions attract one another and thereby form transient `soft ion ensembles' (the more so at higher concentrations) that lower the electrostatic energy and thus contribute to the chemical potential of an ion, see Fig.~\ref{fig_soft_ion_pairs} where we depict the formation of soft ion pairs in a 1:1 salt.
+Typical results for $\gamma_i$ are that starting at a value of $\gamma_i \!= \!
+1$ for a very dilute solution it first decreases with salt concentration and then increases again.
+We can also evaluate the term $\ln\gamma_i$, which starts at zero, becomes more and more negative with increasing salt concentration, and then increases again to positive values beyond a certain salt concentration.
+We discuss both the initial decrease which has an electrostatic origin, and the subsequent increase which is due to volumetric interactions.
+The electrostatic contribution is because anions and cations attract one another by Coulombic forces, and the more so at higher concentrations, and this lowers the electrostatic energy and leads to a contribution to the chemical potential of an ion.